-- You or your spouse has a driver's license in Utah. - You or your spouse claims a federal tax credit (IRC §24) for a dependent who is enrolled as a resident student in a Utah state institution of higher education. - The nature and quality of your living accommodations in Utah compared to another state. - You have a spouse or dependent in Utah for whom you or your spouse claims a federal tax credit under IRC §24. - The physical location where you or your spouse earns income. - The state of registration of a vehicle owned or leased by you or your spouse. - You or your spouse has a membership in a church, club or similar organization in Utah. - You or your spouse lists a Utah address on mail, a telephone listing, a listing in an official government publication, other correspondence, or similar item. - You or your spouse lists a Utah address on a federal or state tax return. - You or your spouse claims Utah residency on a document filed with or provided to a court or other governmental entity. - You or your spouse fails to obtain a permit or license normally required of a resident in the state where you claim to have domicile. - You or your spouse has a dependent child who is in the custody of a divorced former spouse and who is enrolled in a Utah public K-12 school.
+- You or your spouse has a Utah driver's license. - You or your spouse claims a federal tax credit (IRC §24) for a dependent who is enrolled as a resident student in a Utah state institution of higher education. - The nature and quality of the living accommodations you or your spouse has in Utah compared to another state. - You have a spouse or dependent in Utah for whom you or your spouse claims a federal tax credit under IRC §24. - The physical location where you or your spouse earns income. - The state of registration of a vehicle owned or leased by you or your spouse. - You or your spouse has a membership in a church, club or similar organization in Utah. - You or your spouse lists a Utah address on mail, a telephone listing, a listing in an official government publication, other correspondence, or similar item. - You or your spouse lists a Utah address on a federal or state tax return.